raas-dev/configent/README.md

 apps, VSCode) of the machine it is run in.
 These three respective scripts are described further below.

-Necessities (such as Zsh) are installed best effort from the Linux distro's repo, or from Homebrew if it is runnable on the OS and the CPU architecture.
+Necessities (such as Zsh) are installed from the Linux distro's repo, or from Homebrew if it is runnable on the OS and the CPU architecture.

 The script is non-interactive: Due to this, and though Zsh is preferred, it is not set as the user's default shell.
 You may do it and get prompted, possibly